magic0whi/hexo-blog/source/_posts/zh-cn/computer/archlinux-installation-standard.md

     ```
     > Automatic update
       The package [systemd-boot-pacman-hook<sup>[AUR]</sup>](https://aur.archlinux.org/packages/systemd-boot-pacman-hook/) provides a Pacman hook to automate the update process.
+    > Please be aware that the description of configure Secure Boot below overrides the hook in this package.

     Configuring the boot loader
     ```properties /boot/loader/loader.conf